 Building your own home can be stressful, but ultimately rewarding.
-It’s not easy, for example, to contend with the prices for all of the necessary equipment and materials – and that’s before we even mention the typically poor British weather.
+It’s not easy, for example, to contend with the prices for all of the necessary equipment and materials.
+That’s before we even mention the typically poor British weather.
 Nonetheless, rising house prices have led more people to reject the opportunity of moving into a pre-built humble abode.
-With help from last year’s Daily Telegraph Homebuilding & Renovating Awards, we’ve discerned 5 of the most successful self-build projects.
+With help from last year’s Daily Telegraph Homebuilding & Renovating Awards.
+We’ve discerned 5 of the most successful self-build projects.

 Pear Tree House, Dulwich, London

-Jake Edgley’s family home is located on what used to be a Victorian orchard that, before Jake decided to build on it, had often been used for dumping.
+Jake Edgley’s family home is located on what used to be a Victorian orchard.
+That is before Jake decided to build on it.
+It had often been used as a dumping ground.
 He recalls how, upon first walking on this site, he was attracted by “the wilderness appearance and could envisage a house snaking around the existing 100-year-old pear tree on site”.
 Nonetheless, the considerable width of the tree’s root protection area meant that the house was ultimately built in two halves.
-These halves became connected by a covered bridge that, sitting on steelwork, is suspended above the ground.
+These halves became connected by a covered bridge.
+The Bridge was sitting on steelwork, and is suspended above the ground.

 A self-built traditional home?
 Yes, really